UniDive/WG1/README.md

-# WG1
+# WG1 - Corpus Annotation

-Shared resources for WG1 (Corpus Annotation) in UniDive
+See [here](https://unidive.lisn.upsaclay.fr/doku.php?id=wg1:wg1) for a descrption of the working group.